 Award winning stage director, Caroline Clegg was born on a farm in Lancashire and moved to London aged 17 to study as an actor and dancer.
 She had a successful career in West End musicals, regional theatre, TV and film before completing a master's degree in music and drama at the University of Manchester and beginning a career in opera as a staff director at Welsh National Opera.

-Her current and forthcoming operatic work includes: the UK stage premiere of Dead Man Walking (Royal Conservatoire of Scotland) and a new site-specific opera commission for Opera North with composer Will Todd and libretto by the poet Tony Walsh.
+Her current and forthcoming operatic work includes: the UK stage premiere of Dead Man Walking (Royal Conservatoire of Scotland) and Song of our Heartland Northern Heartlands People’s Opera, a new site-specific opera commission for Opera North with composer Will Todd and libretto by the poet Tony Walsh.

 Recent credits include director of the world premiere of Rhonnda Rips it Up (WNO), nominated for an International Opera Award in the Best World Premiere category; director and choreographer for Orfeo and Euridice (Scottish Opera Young Company); director of Romeo and Juliet (Feelgood), the double bill of Savitri and Emperor of Atlantis (RCS) and Rigoletto (Longborough Festival Opera).
 She was dramaturg for the world premiere of Armitage/Kaner’s Hansel and Gretel (Goldfield Productions).
 Previous engagements include the world premier of Tokaido Road (Nicola Lefanu/ Cheltenham Festival) and stadium productions of Aida and Carmen (Companions Opera in Zurich and Hamburg).